honeycombio/otel-o11y-demo/web/README.md

 }
 ```

+The completed instrumentation files can be referred in [instrumented](./instrumented) folder.

 ### What this would look like

 The out of box spans would have multiple nginx modules that were used during a typical web request, that would be consisted of multiple spans.